Once only caught as incidental catch, there is now an experimental fishery targeting this crab!

-- Carapace up to 15 cm (6 in.) across; red-brown or tan in color, with white and purple patches, and small spines [2,3]
+- Carapace grows up to 15 cm (6 in.) across, it is red-brown or tan in color with white and purple patches, and small spines.
+[2,3]

-- When disturbed, box crabs fold their legs and abdomen tightly together, so they appear like a tight box or ball
+- When disturbed, it folds its legs and abdomen tightly together, so that it appears like a tight box or ball.

-- Calcified abdomen, with relatively short legs ; the box crab’s fifth pair of legs are small and folded under the carapace, making it seem as if it only has four pairs of legs [2,7]
+- Has a calcified abdomen, with relatively short legs, and its fifth pair of legs are small and folded under the carapace, making it seem as if it only has four pairs of legs.
+[2,7]

-- While buried, two circular holes (foramins) in the claws allow for water circulation to the gills ; this is a distinctive feature of this crab
+- While buried, two circular holes (foramins) in the claws allow for water circulation to the gills.

-- The large claw, usually the right, has blunt white teeth, while the small claw has sharp teeth.
+- Its large claw (usually the right) has blunt white teeth, while the small claw has sharp teeth.

-- Extends from Kodiak Island, Alaska, to San Diego, California
+- Range extends from Kodiak Island, Alaska, to San Diego, California.

-- Lives in aggregations, move together, and molt at similar times within the aggregation
+- Lives in aggregations, moves together, and molts at similar times within the aggregation.

-- In British Columbia, has a biennial (two-year) brooding cycle; females molt and breed in mid-summer, brood eggs and larvae for 18 months, and release zoeae over ~69 days during the second winter/early spring (Feb-April) after breeding ; life cycle may be shorter and brooding may begin earlier (February) in Southern California [7,9]
+- In British Columbia, it has a biennial (two-year) breeding cycle; females molt and breed in mid-summer, brood eggs and larvae for 18 months, and release zoeae over ~69 days during the second winter/early spring (Feb-April) after breeding.
+The life cycle may be shorter and brooding may begin earlier (February) in Southern California.
+[2,7]

-- Pass through four larval stages before becoming juveniles and gaining the ability to walk
+- Passes through four larval stages before becoming a juvenile and gaining the ability to walk.

-- Scoops up mud to feed on bivalves and organic debris ; also feeds on brittle stars and sea urchins.
+- Scoops up mud to feed on bivalves and organic debris, and also feeds on brittle stars and sea urchins.

-- Commensal (potentially parasitic) organisms include snailfish, whose eggs and larvae can be found on crab gill filaments; and polychaete tubeworms, hydrozoans, and small bivalves on brooding and post-brooding females [2,8].
+- Is preyed upon by octopus, and may be parasitized by commensal organisms including snailfish, whose eggs and larvae can be found on crab gill filaments, and polychaete tubeworms, hydrozoans, and small bivalves on brooding and post-brooding females.
+[2,8]

 - Year round.